dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 <!-- markdownlint-disable MD024 -->
 # [Android](#tab/android)

-The [Android KeyStore](https://developer.android.com/training/articles/keystore.html) is used to store the cipher key used to encrypt the value before it's saved into a [Shared Preferences](https://developer.android.com/training/data-storage/shared-preferences.html) with a filename of _[YOUR-APP-PACKAGE-ID].microsoft.maui.essentials.preferences_.

-**SecureStorage** uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation, however, the data is encrypted by using the [Android `EncryptedSharedPreferences` class](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences).
-If a device upgrades from API level 22 or lower, to API level 23 and higher, API Level 22 encryption is used unless the app is uninstalled or **RemoveAll** is called.
+`SecureStorage` uses the [Preferences](preferences.md) API and follows the same data persistence outlined in the [Preferences](preferences.md#persistence) documentation, with a filename of _[YOUR-APP-PACKAGE-ID].microsoft.maui.essentials.preferences_.
+However, data is encrypted with the Android [`EncryptedSharedPreferences`](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences) class, from the Android Security library, which wraps the `SharedPreferences` class and automatically encrypts keys and values using a two-scheme approach:

+- Keys are deterministically encrypted, so that the key can be encrypted and properly looked up.
+- Values are non-deterministically encrypted using AES-256 GCM.

+For more information about the Android Security library, see [Work with data more securely](https://developer.android.com/topic/security/data) on developer.android.com.

 # [iOS](#tab/ios)